 PURC/World Bank International Training Program on Utility Regulation & Strategy

-The International Training Program on Utility Regulation and Strategy, scheduled each January and June in Gainesville, is a collaboration between PURC and The World Bank.
+The International Training Program on Utility Regulation and Strategy, scheduled twice a year in Gainesville, is a collaboration between PURC and The World Bank.

 The international training program is an intensive course specifically tailored to the professional requirements of utility regulators and regulatory staff.
 The course is designed to enhance the economic, technical, and policy skills required for implementing policies and managing sustainable regulatory systems for infrastructure sectors.